 In Valladolid, it is planned to build a green roof with inert substrate because the surface that is going to be covered has a particular geometry.
-This type of vegetation roof has the advantage that it can de adhered to inclined surfaces.
+This type of vegetation roof has the advantage that it can be adhered to inclined surfaces.

 This NBS in Valladolid is divided into 7 small vegetable roofs with a semi-cylindrical shape, adapted to the current surface of El Campillo Market.
+The market building has infiltration waters problems, and it is not possible to modify other parts of the roof.

-Figure 3.33: Aerial view of the Green Roof in El Campillo Market.
+Figure 3.33: Aerial view of the Green Roof in El Campillo Market (Source: Google/SingularGreen elaboration).

-The total area of the NBS is 244 m^2 ; the small vaults are 28 m^2 and the large vaults 40 m^2 .
+The total area of the NBS is 244 m2; the small vaults are 28 m2 and the large vaults 40 m2.
 The weight of the green roof saturated with water is 26 kg/m2.

-Figure 3.34: Image of Campillo Market roof with the Green Roof render.
+Figure 3.34: Image of Campillo Market roof with the Green Roof render (Source: SingularGreen)..

 The Green Roof is located on the roof of the Campillo Market, in Panaderos Street.
 The roof of this building is a walking surface, which is currently closed to the public.
 With the construction of this NBS the roof will be revitalized and renewed.
-This area might be transformed into an open urban space again, available for the citizens's enjoyment and well-being.
+This area might be transformed into an open urban space again, available for the citizens' enjoyment and well-being.

-Figure 3.35: Current image of the shelters (Campillo Market)
+Figure 3.35: Current image of the shelters of the Campillo Market (Source: SingularGreen).